When asked, “What do Episcopalians believe?”, the best answer is to point people to two books: the Bible and the Book of Common Prayer.

-Each week in the bulletin, there is some piece of information or instruction regarding the who, what, when, where, or why of our common life together especially in our worship.
-This is a place to catch up on those topics.
+From time to time, there is some piece of information or instruction regarding the who, what, when, where, or why of our common life together especially in our worship.
+This is a place to catch up on some of those topics.

 Jump to topic: